RUB-EP1/international-k-matrix-day/README.md

 2. **Install Dependencies**: Ensure that you have Python installed along with Jupyter Notebook or JupyterLab.
 Install any required Python packages using `pip install -r requirements.txt`.
 3. **Explore the Notebooks**: Open the practical examples notebook in Jupyter to begin interacting with the examples.

-By following these instructions, users will be able to set up their environment to interact with the Pluto notebooks provided in the course materials.

 ## Contributing

 We welcome contributions and suggestions to improve the educational materials.
 Please feel free to open an issue or submit a pull request with your enhancements.